Location! Location! Location! The Choices You Make Will Impact Your Family’s Alpine Experience Greatly. Check Out Our Ski Accommodation Tips.

-Book Early.
 Ski resorts tend to book out well in advance so be sure to plan ahead and make those reservations early.
 Some families return to the mountain year in and year out and they typically book 1 to 2 seasons ahead.
 If left to the last minute, you may be left with either the most expensive or inconvenient in terms of location, options.

-Ski In Ski Out.
 Select accommodation with a ski in ski out option.
 This means that you’re putting your skis on the second you set foot out the door and you ski down the slope to the chair lift.
 The same applies to having the ability to ski straight back to your accommodation on your return.

 As first timers, try and find accommodation that is close to the beginner runs.
 You will be exhausted and so will the kids.
 You want to be able to just pick up your skis or snowboards and return to your hotel easily.
 On our recent trip to Falls Creek in Australia, we made a last-minute decision to head up to the mountain.
 Because we booked late (and by late, I mean 6 weeks out!), we could only find apartments that were a shuttle bus away from the beginner chair lifts.
 Handling those skis, poles and overtired kids sure was hard work!

-Apartment.
 If available, book an apartment with full kitchen facilities.
-Not only do apartments tend to be more spacious, having a kitchen means that you can prepare your own meals.
+Not only do ski accommodation apartments tend to be more spacious, having a kitchen means that you can prepare your own meals.
 One of the many things which irks me about alpine resorts is the horrendous waiting times required at restaurants during the lunch period, not to mention the exorbitant prices.
 I simply didn’t want to have to deal with a long queueing process whilst juggling cold, hungry and tired kids so being able to head back to the apartment to grab something to eat was just bliss!

-On Mountain.
 Many families sometimes prefer to opt for off mountain accommodation and travel up each day.
 Staying on the base of the mountain can be substantially cheaper and whilst it makes sense if you’re on a budget, there are some disadvantages to consider: